toss/granite/docs/guides/quick-start/create-your-app.md

 ### 5.2 Run Your App

-1. Open your iOS Simulator (or Android Emulator)
+1. **Open your iOS Simulator** (or Android Emulator)
-2. Launch the Granite test app
+2. **Launch the Granite test app** from your simulator
+3. **Connect to your development server:**
+   - Ensure your `npm run dev` is still running in the terminal
+   - In the Granite test app, tap **"Open Dev Server"**
-3. The app will automatically connect to your development server
+   - The app will connect to your local development server and load your React Native screens

 You should see your app's home screen loading in the native app!